ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: EXPERIMENTAL RESULTS AND DISCUSSION

-{\textbf{Visual Performance:}} We present the visual results in Fig. \ref{fig:6}, comparing ARCNet with other state-of-the-art methods under various stripe noise conditions.
-The effectiveness of ARCNet is apparent as it consistently delivers remarkable outcomes across various stripe scenes, restoring intricate textural details and eliminating all stripe noise.
-In particular, it has the ability to hold the vertical edges of objects.
-For instance, only our method successfully recovers the image details around the wall's edge in the ``Building" image, while the other methods leave residual streaks, introducing artifacts and blurring the background.
+Qualitative destriping results are shown in Fig.~\ref{fig:5}, Fig.~\ref{fig:6}, Fig.~\ref{fig:7} and Fig.~\ref{fig:add1}.
+Four sets of test images correspond to Gaussian, Uniform, Periodical and Mixed noises.
+The effectiveness of ASCNet is apparent as it consistently delivers remarkable outcomes across various stripe scenarios. \emph{e.g.}, only our method successfully recovers the image details around the desk's edge in Fig.~\ref{fig:6}, while the other methods introduce artifacts and blurring.
+For the mixed noise shown in Fig.~\ref{fig:add1}, our result is arguably clearer than the GT.

-{\textbf{Anti-noise Experiment:}} Fig. \ref{fig:7} shows the destriping results of ARCNet with different intensities of nonlinear Gaussian noise.
-We can see that ARCNet has excellent detail retention ability and fringe noise removal ability even for high noise intensity.